JaneliaSciComp/jacs-cm/docs/FullDeployment.md

 ```

 At minimum, you must customize the following:
-1. Ensure that `REDUNDANT_STORAGE` and `NON_REDUNDANT_STORAGE` point to the disk mounts you used during the operating system installation.
+1. Ensure that `REDUNDANT_STORAGE` and `NON_REDUNDANT_STORAGE` point to the disk mounts available on the local systems.
 Alternatively, you can make symbolic links so that the default paths point to your mounted disks.
 2. Set `HOST1`, `HOST2`, and `HOST3` to the servers you are deploying on.
 Use fully-qualified hostnames here -- they should match the SSL certificate you intend to use.
 3. Fill in all the unset passwords with >8 character passwords.
 You should only use alphanumeric characters, special characters are not currently supported.
 4. Generate 32-byte secret keys for JWT_SECRET_KEY and MONGODB_SECRET_KEY.